balakram/ppt/README.md

 - 🌐 **Open Source:** Contributions are welcome to add more videos and improve the repository.

 ## Getting Started
+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+* [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.
 ### Run Locally

 To run **Pre Placement Talk (PPT)** locally, use the following commands: